Henderson goes off injured for Liverpool in Merseyside derby | Goal.com

 Reds boss Jurgen Klopp’s treatment room is full to the brim.

-Naby Keita was passed fit to take his place on the bench following two months out with a hamstring problem, but Fabinho remains on the sidelines as does James Milner.
+Naby Keita was passed fit to take his place on the bench following two months out with a hamstring problem, but Fabinho remains on the sidelines along with James Milner.

 The two versatile midfielders, who can also operate in defence, are joined in the treatment room by long-term absentees Joe Gomez, Virgil van Dijk, Joel Matip and Diogo Jota.